 The markets are unpredictable and subject mutual funds to certain risks.
 While some risks are unavoidable, a fund manager must safeguard his/her investors’ wealth and make sure not to overexpose investments.
 To control risks, fund managers may employ portfolio diversification, change asset allocation, conduct risk assessments, etc.

-Mutual funds managers must work within the boundaries of government policies, investors’ interests and guidelines from regulators.
+Mutual fund managers must work within the boundaries of government policies, investors’ interests and guidelines from regulators.
 Securities and Exchange Board of India (SEBI) regulated mutual funds in India.
 Fund managers must comply with all regulatory requirements for every area of an AMC’s business.

 Fund managers also need to hire people to assist them on various matters like preparing annual reports, negotiating with brokers, etc. to be able to make the financial decision for their clients.